programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ```

-[^3]
+[^4]

-When you run the cell, you should see lines recognized text printed along with their pixel coordinates in the image.
+When you run the cell, you should see lines of recognized text printed along with their pixel coordinates in the image, as shown below.

 ```
 ===== Read File - remote =====